Lukasz-gro/personal-blog/README.md

-This is supposed to be personal blog
+This is supposed to be personal blog.